 Underneath all those layers, be sure to hit up high friction areas with a generous dose of body glide – underneath sports bra straps, beneath your breasts for gals and on nipples for gents, armpits, and inner thighs.
 For your feet, it’s a good idea to give your toes and heels a coat of Vaseline to prevent blisters.
 It doesn’t, however, help with waterlogging.
 They’re still going to look like wrinkled prunes after the race.

-A cheap poncho from Walmart might not seem like a ton of protection, but it will be a life saver pre-race or even while running, as long as it doesn’t make you overheat.
-To keep it from blowing around, try wearing your visor overtop the hood and securing it at your waist with your race belt.
+A cheap poncho from Walmart might not seem like a ton of protection, but it will be a lifesaver pre-race or even while running, as long as it doesn’t make you overheat.
+To keep it from blowing around, try wearing your visor overtop the hood and secure it at your waist with your race belt.

 Equally effective, (and amusing for photos,) is a regular ole’ trash bag, with holes cut for your arms and head.
 I’m betting you can pull that look off.

 Now, I’m hesitant to give this bit of advice since it’s something I don’t do.
 But I’ve seen other runners tie grocery bags on their shoes prior to the race to keep them dry before discarding once the race is about to begin.
 I’ve also seen runners with duct tape placed along the front and sides of their shoes.
 I personally don’t do either because shoes are going to get wet no matter what you do, plus I don’t want duct tape residue on my pricey Asics.

 What I will recommend, however, that you make sure your shoe treads have plenty of traction and aren’t worn smooth.
 Smooth treads could lead to a wipeout and wipeouts aren’t fun.